Conditional Statements

 Simple IF -

-A simple IF statement is used to execute the set of statements only if a condition is TRUE.
+A simple IF statement is used to execute the set of statements only if the condition is TRUE.

 [END-IF].